Sevcik v. Sandoval: Appeal

-Attorneys for the plaintiffs filed an appeal on December 3, 2012 with the Ninth Circuit Court of Appeals.
+Attorneys for the plaintiffs filed an appeal on December 3, 2012, with the Ninth Circuit Court of Appeals.
 The Court originally planned to hear the case on a parallel track with a similar Hawaii same-sex marriage case, Jackson v.
 Abercrombie, until Hawaii's legalization of same-sex marriage as of December 2, 2013, mooted that case.
 The Court placed the case on hold pending the Supreme Court rulings in Hollingsworth v.
 Perry and United States v.
 Windsor on June 26, 2013.
 The Coalition for the Protection of Marriage on December 5, 2012, filed a petition for certiorari before judgment with the Supreme Court, asking that court to take up the case without waiting for action by the Court of Appeals.
 The Supreme Court denied that petition on June 27, 2013.
 On October 18, 2013, Lambda Legal filed its opening brief.
 On January 21, 2014, the state of Nevada submitted its reply brief.
 On January 24, Nevada Attorney General Catherine Cortez Masto announced she was reviewing the state's brief because the Ninth Circuit's decision in SmithKline Beecham Corporation v.
-Abbott Laboratories on January 21 established that laws that make a distinction based on sexual orientation are subject to "heightened scrutiny", making the arguments that state had made based on the less demanding "rational basis" standard "likely no longer tenable in the Ninth Circuit."
-On February 10, Masto withdrew the state's brief defending Nevada's ban on same-sex marriage.
-Governor Sandoval agreed: "It has become clear that this case is no longer defensible in court".
+Abbott Laboratories on January 21 established that laws that make a distinction based on sexual orientation are subject to "heightened scrutiny," making the arguments that the state had made based on the less demanding "rational basis" standard "likely no longer tenable in the Ninth Circuit."
+On February 10, Cortez Masto withdrew the state's brief defending Nevada's ban on same-sex marriage.
+Governor Sandoval agreed: "It has become clear that this case is no longer defensible in court."
 On February 12, 2014, the Ninth Circuit issued an order vacating the previous order scheduling the Sevcik and Jackson cases together.

 The Ninth Circuit heard oral argument on September 8 before Judges Stephen Reinhardt, Ronald M. Gould, and Marsha Berzon in Sevcik, Jackson, and a third case.
 It overturned the district court's ruling on October 7, finding Nevada's denial of marriage rights to same-sex couples unconstitutional.

 On October 7, 2014, the Ninth Circuit Court of Appeals reversed the decision of the federal district court in Nevada and remanded it back to the district court, ordering it to immediately issue an injunction to bar enforcement of the Nevada same-sex marriage ban amendment.
 It immediately made its holdings final and issued its mandate.
 On October 8, U.S. Supreme Court Justice Anthony Kennedy, apparently by mistake, ordered the Ninth Circuit's mandate temporarily stayed as part of his response to a request from Idaho officials in a related case.
 He amended his order to exempt this case from that stay.
 The same day, the Coalition for the Protection of Marriage asked the U.S. Supreme Court to suspend implementation of its ruling, referencing the arguments made by Idaho state officials in Sevcik.
 It withdrew that request the next day and then renewed it on October 13.